 Simple signs, glances, laughter, and taking notice of the small things bring the holiday spirit to life.
 Whether it’s the joy of a childs face in awe of belief, an exchange of a hug to acknowledge an understanding of differences, or secretly paying for someone’s coffee… that joy begins with you.
 Embrace the spirit and pay it forward.

 To the family who owns Bittersweet Cafe in Farmington, PA, thank you for lighting the spirit of the season with gentle reminders that the best gifts are those that money cannot buy.
 Your signs, your Christmas playlist, and the welcoming hug of the comforts from home, put a spark in me to bring Christmas cheer into everyone I encounter for the rest of the year.
 Money can’t buy joy, yet your cafe brought tears of joy to my eyes.
-Not only was the meal delightful, I found the most heartfelt Christmas gift in your antique shop for my newly wed husband.
+Not only was the meal delightful, I found the most heartfelt Christmas gift in your antique shop.
 This year Christmas is from the heart- no more, no less.
 Experience a Christmas money cannot buy.
 Don’t let these things slip through through the cracks.